jasminextan/reddit-bot/README.md

 ========================================
 ```

-6. Bot #6: bigjbot5
+Bot #6: bigjbot5
 ```
 ```

-7. Bot #7: bigjbot6
+Bot #7: bigjbot6
 ```
 ```

 ## My Deserved Score

-My final grade should be a resounding (<b>/30</b>)
+My final grade should be a resounding (<b>32/30</b>)

-1. 12 // Completing each of the 6 tasks in bot.py
+12 // Completing each of the 6 tasks in bot.py
-2. 8 // 936 valid comments (bigjbot)
+8 // 936 valid comments (bigjbot)
-3. 3 // Github Repo
+3 // Github Repo
-4. 2 // Responds to highest upvoted comment
+2 // Responds to highest upvoted comment
-5. 2 // Army of 5 bots with 500 valid comments each (bigjbots 0, 1, 2, 3, 4)
+2 // Army of 5 bots with 500 valid comments each (bigjbots 0, 1, 2, 3, 4)
-6. 2 // Submission bot
-7. 5 // Markovify function
+5 // Markovify function

-Total: 32 (34 w/ submission bot)
+Total: 32